The Director: A Composable Behaviour System with Soft Transitions

-The Director is an algorithm for controlling the flow of behaviour in a system.
-It uses Providers and Tasks to build a tree structure, where Tasks are messages requesting functionality, and Providers provide the functionality for those behaviours.
+The Director is a framework for controlling the flow of behaviour in a system.
+A fundamental aspect of the framework is the concept of Providers and Tasks which build a tree structure, where Tasks are messages requesting functionality, and Providers provide the functionality for those behaviours.
 Providers can call subtasks, which are considered children of the Provider.
 The Director has a wide range of features to solve limitations in existing behaviour systems.
 Definitions of key terms are in Table~\ref{tab:definitions}.
-Figure~\ref{fig:system} shows an example of a Director graph for a soccer-playing humanoid robot.

-We use a basic soccer-playing scenario to describe the concepts in the Director.
-The scenario is that a humanoid robot approaches a ball, kicks the ball, falls over mid-kick and gets back up.
-The reason for falling over may be an unstable kick engine or the interference of another player.
+We use a soccer-playing scenario to describe the concepts in the Director, where a humanoid robot approaches a ball and kicks it.
 The transition from walking to kicking should be stable.
-When the robot falls over, it should stop kicking and get up.
-Figure~\ref{fig:system} shows the Director graph at the start of this scenario, where the robot has seen the ball and is walking toward it.
+Figure~\ref{fig:system} shows the Director graph at the start of this scenario, where the robot has seen the ball and is walking towards it.

 A behaviour system can be split into five main sections, as shown at the top of Figure~\ref{fig:system}.
-The Director algorithm does not have an inherent knowledge of these layers, but they can be incorporated into the program's structure to more easily conceptualise and modularise the behaviour.
+The Director framework does not have any knowledge of these layers, but they can be optionally incorporated into the program's structure to further conceptualise and modularise the behaviour.
 The literature uses different terms interchangeably, which can lead to confusion.

 We propose the following terminology.
-The actuation layer involves controlling the robot's hardware.
+The actuation layer involves controlling the robot's hardware, such as motors and audio output.
 The skill layer is responsible for performing complex physical movements of the robot.
 The planning layer determines when and in what way the skill layer is called based on the current state of the environment.
 The strategy layer makes specific high-level decisions by stringing together planners that run based on priority and state information.
 Strategy modules are often small and do not receive specific data from the layer above.
 The purpose layer is at the top of the Director tree and determines the overall goal of the robot.